 Experience the Waterman Way of Life

 Go Crabbing!
-Hop on the crab boat of Captain Wade Murphy and learn how to catch crabs straight from the Chesapeake Bay.
+Hop on the crab boat and learn how to catch crabs straight from the Chesapeake Bay.
 The whole family will enjoy a morning out on the water and devouring the fruits of labor in the afternoon.

 Catch the big one!
-Catch your own dinner with Chesapeake Lady II Fishing Charters and Screaming Eagle Charters.
-Whether your favorite is rockfish, bluefish, croaker, or other, these folks will set you up with the right gear to net a fish fit for the dinner table.
+Catch your own dinner with the help of an experienced Captain.
+Whether your favorite is rockfish, bluefish, croaker, or other, these pros will set you up with the right gear to net a fish fit for the dinner table.

 There are Plenty of Ways to Stay